What do you get?

 - The time required for data governance and preparation processes needs to be factored in.

 - Participants are required to sign terms and conditions with the Institute to ensure confidential data and insights are not shared.

-- The report and any code generated will be published on our website (subject to anonymisation or limited redaction, to protect data and processes if necessary).
+- The report will be published on our website (subject to anonymisation or limited redaction, to protect data and processes if necessary).

 - Our academic participants are voluntarily taking part in a Data Study Group.
 Publishing reports ensures they can reference the publication in their CVs, and benefit from their association with the event.